pcjiang1998/pcjiang1998.github.io/_pages/en.md

 <span class='anchor' id='-services'></span>
 # 📌 Services
 Served as a reviewer for the following journals:
+- 📙 IEEE Transactions on Industrial Informatics(SCI, IF:12.3)
 - 📙 Information Sciences (SCI, IF:8.1)
 - 📙 Journal of Supercomputing (SCI, IF:3.3)
 - 📙 PeerJ Computer Science (SCI, IF:3.8)